rudidude86/gura-lang.github.io/documents/Iterator-List-Operation.md

 ### {{ page.chapter }}.3.1.
 Finite Iterator vs. Infinite Iterator

-Iterators that generates a limited numer of elements are called Finite Iterator.
+Iterators that generate a limited numer of elements are called Finite Iterator.
 An iterator `0..5` is a representative one that you can know in advance would generate 6 elements.
 It's possible that you convert a Finite Iterator into a list.